What to wear in India? What do women wear in India? I’m sure I’m not the first woman to Google those questions preparing for a trip to India.

 I never saw shorts on local women.
 A few times I saw tourists wearing shorts, accompanied by lots of local staring so I wouldn’t recommend it.

-I also asked eight other female bloggers to share their best tips on what to wear in India:
+I also asked eight other female writers to share their best tips on what to wear in India:

-What to Wear in India – Female Travel Blogger Tips
+What to Wear in India – Female Travel Writer Tips

 How to Dress in India – Advice from an Expert